Innovative Agriculture Irrigation Services Provider

 As the world’s population grows, so does our need for food and agricultural products; however, globalization, pollution and drought are affecting our water supplies and crop production.
 To counteract this issue, Water Ways Technologies is developing a precise irrigation system that enables agricultural operators to make data-driven decisions on how and when to irrigate their crops.
 The system collects real-time data from sensors installed in the crop, which allows the client to analyze the data and control the system from their mobile device.

 Water Ways Technologies has installed irrigation systems for various agricultural and aqua-cultural operations in China, Mexico, Ethiopia, Georgia, Laos and Peru.
-The company has also entered the cannabis industry with a US$500,000 agreement with Kibbutz Gan Shmuel and Cronos Group (NASDAQ:CRON,TSX:CRON) in Israel.
-The company is developing a customized cannabis irrigation system for a 43,055-square-foot greenhouse.
+The company has also signed a US$500,000 agreement with Kibbutz Gan Shmuel and Cronos Group (NASDAQ:CRON,TSX:CRON) in Israel.
+The company is developing a customized crop irrigation system for a 43,055-square-foot greenhouse.

 Water Ways Technologies’ management team is comprised of experienced professionals with over 30 years of experience in the agriculture technology sector.
 The team has experience working in areas with infrastructure challenges and limited access to clean water.